Best Point and Shoot Camera Under $300 (that’s better than your iPhone!)

 The PowerShot SX620’s battery life is pretty decent at 295 shots per charge.
 Plus, it comes with a standalone battery charger that will come in handy if you’re constantly shooting.

-Other features of the Canon PowerShot SX620 include a micro HDMI port, a USB port, wi-fi and NFC.
-Sadly, there are no ports for external microphone or headphones, so you’re going to need to make do with what’s built in.
+Other features of the Canon PowerShot SX620 include a micro HDMI port, a USB port, built-in wi-fi and NFC.
+Sadly, there are no ports for external microphone or headphones, so you’re going to need to make do with what’s built-in.

 At under $300, you may think that there’s not much this camera can do.
 After all, you get what you pay for, right?
 Thankfully, this isn’t the case with this compact camera because, in spite of its positioning as a simple, no-frills imaging device, it does its intended job quite well and delivers real bang for the buck.

-Sony is well known for developing high-end, incredibly complex full-frame and mirrorless digital cameras.
+Sony is well known for developing high quality, incredibly complex full-frame and mirrorless digital cameras.
 When it comes to point and shoot cameras, Sony is just as capable of making good things in small packages, often with the best digital features.

 The Sony DSCWX220 compact camera makes an ideal point and shoot camera for someone new to photography or moving away from smartphone shooting.